-Key Terms Current EPA/Corps Regulations Proposed Rule Final Rule Preliminary Analysis Neighboring Definition Including waters located within the riparian area or floodplain of a "water of the U.S." or waters with a confined surface or shallow subsurface hydrological connection to a jurisdictional water; Water must be geographically proximate to the adjacent water; Waters outside the floodplain or riparian zone are jurisdictional if they are reasonably proximate (ii) The term neighboring means: (A) All waters located within 100 feet of the ordinary high water mark of a water identified as navigable and interstate waters, territorial seas, impoundments and tributaries are jurisdiction.
+Key Terms Current EPA/Corps Regulations Proposed Rule Final Rule Preliminary Analysis Neighboring Definition Neighboring is defined as: Including waters located within the riparian area or floodplain of a "water of the U.S." or waters with a confined surface or shallow subsurface hydrological connection12 to a jurisdictional water; Water must be geographically proximate to the adjacent water; Waters outside the floodplain or riparian zone are jurisdictional if they are reasonably proximate (ii) The term neighboring means: (A) All waters located within 100 feet of the ordinary high water mark of a water identified as navigable and interstate waters, territorial seas, impoundments and tributaries are jurisdiction.
 The entire water is neighboring if a portion is located within 100 feet of the ordinary high water mark; (B) All waters located within the 100-year floodplain of a navigable and interstate waters, territorial seas, impoundments and tributaries and not more than 1,500 feet from the ordinary high water mark of such water.
 The entire water is neighboring if a portion is located within 1,500 feet of the ordinary high water mark and within the 100-year floodplain; (C) All waters located within 1,500 feet of the high tide line of navigable waters, interstate waters and territorial seas, and all waters within 1,500 feet of the ordinary high water mark of the Great Lakes.
-The entire water is neighboring if a portion is located within 1,500 feet of the high tide line or within 1,500 feet of the high tide line or within 1,500 feet of the ordinary high water mark of the Great Lakes NEW DEFINITON Under the final rule, neighboring is defined for the first time Final rule eliminated the proposed rule's language on shallow subsurface hydrological connection, which is helpful However, the final rule lays out specific parameters for jurisdiction within the 100-year floodplain and ordinary high water mark-and the implications to counties are broad First, if a county owns a nonexempt ditch that runs for miles and only a small portion of the ditch is in the 100-year floodplain, the whole length of the ditch-inside and outside the floodplain-is now jurisdictional Second, the neighboring definition is broad and may have a significant impact on county facilities and infrastructure in a 100-year floodplain or near rivers, oceans, dams or other tributaries This definition may also impact jurisdictional stormwater and wastewater recycling features built in wet areas, such as constructed wetlands and grassy and vegetated swales
+The entire water is neighboring if a portion is located within 1,500 feet of the high tide line or within 1,500 feet of the ordinary high water mark of the Great Lakes.
+The entire water is neighboring if a portion is located within 1,500 feet of the high tide line or within 1,500 feet of the high tide line or within 1,500 feet of the high water mark of the Great Lakes.
+The entire water is neighboring if a portion is located within 1,500 feet of the high tide line or within 1,500 feet of the high tide line or within 1,500 feet of the high tide line or within 1,500 feet of the high tide line or within 1,500 feet of the high tide line or within 1,500 feet of the high tide line or within 1,500 feet of the ordinary high water mark of the Great Lakes NEW DEFINITON Under the final rule, neighboring is defined for the first time Final rule eliminated the proposed rule's language on shallow subsurface hydrological connection, which is helpful However, the final rule lays out specific parameters for jurisdiction within the 100-year floodplain and ordinary high water mark-and the implications to counties are broad First, if a county owns a non- exempt ditch that runs for miles and only a small portion of the ditch is in the 100-year floodplain, the whole length of the ditch- inside and outside the floodplain- may now be jurisdictional Second, the neighboring definition is broad and may have a significant impact on county facilities and infrastructure in a 100-year floodplain or near rivers, oceans, dams or other tributaries This definition may also impact jurisdictional stormwater and wastewater recycling features built in wet areas, such as constructed wetlands and grassy and vegetated swales